earthly/website/blog/_posts/2024-01-30-showboaters.md

 }
 ~~~

 This Scala, C++, and Rust code may all cause a particular reaction in the unfamiliar: 'why all the concepts used, when the solution could be so simple'.
 But the examples are quite different.
-The Scala one is showboating, and others are not.
+The Scala one is showboating, and others are not[^1].

 ## Crafting Clarity